The Challenge of Making Balanced Decisions

 1. Complex Problem-Solving: If the decision involves intricate data analysis, quantitative metrics, and objective evaluation, employing IQ is crucial.
 This is especially true for decisions that have long-term financial implications, technological advancements, or intricate logistical challenges.

-2. Risk Assessment: When assessing potential risks and rewards, leaders should lean on IQ.
-Utilize data to understand the probabilities and potential consequences of different options.
+2. Risk Assessment: When assessing potential risks and rewards, leaders lean on IQ.
+Utilise data to understand the probabilities and potential consequences of different options.
 This is particularly relevant in industries where precision and accuracy are paramount.

 3. Strategic Planning: When formulating long-term strategies or business plans, IQ comes into play.
 We may need to analyse market trends, competitive landscapes, and technological advancements to make informed decisions that align with the long term vision.